jetpotion/ExcelEuropeanOptionPricer/README.md

 - Clone from git or download the .zip file.
 - Make sure you have the latest version of boost  C++ library installed.
 Follow these instructions to sucessfully build boost. https://www.boost.org/doc/libs/1_55_0/doc/html/bbv2/installation.html.
 The version of boost I used is 1_73_0.
 - Make sure dependencies in the "Include additional directories" include the boost library and make sure you direct the path to UtilitiesDJD.
-Download all the folders are once.
+Download all the folders at once.